How To Check For Concussion Eyes

 Convergence Insufficiency

 To check for convergence, hold a small object, such as a pen, about 18 inches away from the person's face.
 Slowly move the object closer to their nose and ask them to keep their eyes focused on it.
 Observe when one or both eyes drift outward.
-The point at which the eyes drift outward is called the convergence point.
+In practice, the point at which the eyes drift outward is called the convergence point.
 If the convergence point is more than 4-6 inches from the nose, it may indicate convergence insufficiency.

 Nystagmus